artefactual/archivematica-docs/user-manual/transfer/forensic.rst

 Archivematica supports the preservation of forensic disk images.
 Selecting the disk image :ref:`transfer type <transfer-types>` is not required to preserve disk images - you can use the standard transfer type or the bag transfer types, if your disk image is also bagged.
-However, the disk image transfer type does give you an extra disk image-specific metadata form where you can record information about the imaging process.
+The disk image transfer type gives users an extra disk image-specific metadata form where you can record information about the imaging process.

 *On this page*